alryaz/hass-hekr-component/README.md

 ```

 ## Fetching `device_id` and `control_key` for local setup
+The following steps (evidently) assume you already paired target device using Wisen.

+### _Integrations_ menu
-**The easiest way to accomplish this is to begin an integration flow with `account` setup type.
-Tick the box
+The easiest way to accomplish this is to begin an integration flow with `account` setup type.

-`Create notification with device info`, and a persistent notification will appear containing compatible YAML config.**
+Tick the box `Create notification with device info` during setup, and a persistent notification
+will appear containing compatible YAML config.

+### _Wisen_ application
+To obtain `device_id` and `control_key`:
+- Open _Wisen_ application
+- Open sidebar menu (on the left)
+- Select _Management_ menu entry
+- Select your device
+- Tap device icon at the top 5 times
+- A toast notification will appear

+### HttpCanary (packet sniffing, Android)
 The following tutorial is left for educational purposes / explanation on how protocol decoding was done.

 ##### Pre-requisites: